tomsch420/phd-thesis/chapters/probability_theory.typ

 This section on probability theory establishes a strong foundation for this thesis by highlighting its significance in enabling cognitive robots to reason, make decisions, and operate effectively in the real world.
 Convincing arguments for the study of probability theory in robotics are:

 - *Core Principle for Reasoning Under Uncertainty* A fundamental principle of cognitive robotics is the ability for robots to reason and act effectively even in situations with uncertainty.
-The real world is inherently stochastic, meaning that outcomes are not always guaranteed and can vary depending on various factors.
+The real world is inherently stochastic, meaning outcomes are not always guaranteed and can vary depending on various factors.
 Probability theory provides a robust mathematical framework for reasoning about these uncertainties.

-- *Enabling Informed Decisions in Complex Environments* By incorporating probability distributions, cognitive robots can quantify the likelihood of different outcomes arising from their actions or belief state.
-This enables them to make informed decisions in complex and unpredictable environments.
+- *Enabling Informed Decisions in Complex Environments* By incorporating probability distributions, cognitive robots can quantify the likelihood of different outcomes arising from their actions or belief state, enabling them to make informed decisions in complex and unpredictable environments.
 For instance, a robot picking up an object can leverage probability distributions to account for uncertainties and in inaccuracies or potential variations in the environment itself.
 By reasoning about these probabilities, the robot can choose the safest and most efficient way of picking the object.

-- *Strong Foundation for Further Advancements* Probability theory serves as a cornerstone for many advanced techniques employed in cognitive robotics and artificial intelligence.
-These include planning under uncertainty, Bayesian filtering for sensor fusion, and reinforcement learning algorithms.
+- *Strong Foundation for Further Advancements* Probability theory serves as a cornerstone for many advanced techniques employed in cognitive robotics and artificial intelligence, including planning under uncertainty, Bayesian filtering for sensor fusion, and reinforcement learning algorithms.

-In probability theory, a sigma algebra (as described in @sec:sigma_algebra) is employed as it allows the specification of probabilities for all possible events.
-This stems from the principle that if the probability of every elementary event (an event that cannot be further decomposed) within the sigma algebra is known, then the probability of any conceivable event constructed from these elementary events can be determined.
+In probability theory, a sigma algebra (as described in @sec:sigma_algebra) allows the specification of probabilities for all possible events.
+If the probability of every elementary event (an event that cannot be further decomposed) within the sigma algebra is known, the probability of any conceivable event constructed from these elementary events can be determined.

 In #ref(<sec:product-sigma-algebra>), the concept of a product sigma algebra was introduced.
 This construction allows to define a sigma algebra on the product space of multiple measurable spaces.
 //Throughout the rest of this thesis, whenever a sigma-algebra is referred to, I will be specifically referring to this product sigma algebra unless states otherwise.